hyperledger-archives/composer/packages/composer-website/jekylldocs/introduction/key-concepts.md

 ### Blockchain State Storage

-The current state of assets and participants are stored on the blockchain (ledger), for example, as administered by {{site.data.conrefs.hlf_full}}. {{site.data.conrefs.hlf_full}} distributes the ledger across a set of peers and ensures that updates to the ledger are consistent across all peers (consensus).
+All transactions submitted through a business network are stored on the blockchain ledger, and the current state of assets and participants are stored in the blockchain state database.
+The blockchain distributes the ledger and the state database across a set of peers and ensures that updates to the ledger and state database are consistent across all peers using a consensus algorithm.

 ---